-In order to describe the relation with the twisted Alexander invariant, we consider other generators $g_1, \ldots, g_n$ of $F_n$, where $g_i := x_1 \cdots x_i$ (see Figure \ref{braid_action_g}).
+In order to describe a relation with the twisted Alexander invariant, we also consider other generators $g_1, \ldots, g_n$ of $F_n$, where $g_i := x_1 \cdots x_i$; see Figure \ref{braid_action_g}.
 The action of $B_n$ on this new generating set is given by